ChrisOsbornePowley/mini-moods/README.md

      DATABASE_URL="file:/absolute/path/to/your/project/prisma/dev.db"
      ```

      Replace `/absolute/path/to/your/project` with the actual absolute path to a where you want your database to live.
-Relative paths have issues at the moment with the runtime client being unable to resolve the same relative path.
+Relative paths seem to have issues at the moment with the runtime client being unable to resolve the same relative path.
+Using a dedicated hosted database would resolve this anyway.

-     Add the required Clerk url directions:
+   - Run Prisma migration or push the db file up without creating a migration:
+     ```bash
+     npx prisma migrate dev --name init
+     npx prisma db push
      ```

+   - Add the required Clerk url redirections:
+     ```
      NEXT_PUBLIC_CLERK_SIGN_IN_URL=/sign-in
      NEXT_PUBLIC_CLERK_SIGN_IN_FALLBACK_REDIRECT_URL=/
      NEXT_PUBLIC_CLERK_SIGN_UP_FALLBACK_REDIRECT_URL=/
-     ```

-   - Run Prisma migration:
-     ```bash
-     npx prisma migrate dev --name init
      ```

 3. **Start the development server:**